OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 Wilson Street was named after Major John Wilson who lived here with his family at their ‘Waterside’ home.
 Once a palatial residence with stately trees and beautifully kept grounds, it later became a dance studio and boarding house.
 Now there is The Warehouse.

-Another track, the Soldiers Track, starts from under the Victoria Bridge and follows the river to the Riverside Park.
+Another track, the Settlers Track, starts from under the Victoria Bridge and follows the river to the Riverside Park.